-2020 was the first year that I finished the first draft to a novel thanks to Nanowrimo.
-It was a proper novel with a beginning, a middle, and an end.
+2020 was the first year that I finished the first draft to a novel thanks to National Novel Writing Month.
 I first attempted Nanowrimo in 9th grade, and came away with a Frankenstein monster of plot, backstory, and ramblings.
-This year I learned enough about novel writing to fill a blog post worth revisiting.
+This year I wrote a novel with a beginning, a middle, and an end, and learned enough about novel writing to fill a blog post.

 Here’s what I learned from a productive Nanowrimo.

 1. Define success: you can lose the battle and still win the war

 Nanowrimo was the battle of writing 50,000+ words.
 The war was to finish the first draft of a novel.
 I read novels voraciously as a child and found them to be just a bit off, enough for me to think I could write a better one.
 In 2020 I wrote 40,000 words on November 30th and finished a novel of 90,929 words by December 30th; I lost the battle (wordcount in November) but won the war (finishing the first draft).

 2. Only the story counts towards progress

 Writing a novel means telling a story.
 The research and backstory filled up many pages, but they were not the story.
 The only way to start a story is to start a story.
 While backstory and character backgrounds are important, they can begin after Chapter One.